top of page

 Sangha utilizes a holistic, non-formal, interactive learning as a mean to assist future leaders to have better understanding and relationship with their selves and surrounding; in a manner that help them raise their awareness of their wellbeing, which is the core source of every human’s success.

-BENEFITS OF FLOURISH PROGRAM ON PARTICIPANTS
+BENEFITS OF PERMA PROGRAM ON PARTICIPANTS

 CAREER